rdammkoehler/DockerKata/17_setting_envvars.md

 ## Overview

-In this exercise we will create a simple Dockerfile and set an environment variable with will impact the output of the application.
+In this exercise, we will create a simple Dockerfile and set an environment variable with will impact the output of the application.
 We will then delete the image.

 ## Kata Steps